GaussianFormer3D: Multi-Modal Gaussian-based Semantic Occupancy Prediction with 3D Deformable Attention: Introduction

 \section{Introduction}

-Perception systems are essential for constructing safe and reliable autonomous vehicles~\cite{uniad, zhang2024visionsurvey}.
-Among various perception tasks, 3D semantic occupancy prediction~\cite{monoscene, selfocc, tpvformer, occformer, surroundocc, voxformer} is particularly crucial as it enables fine-grained understanding of both semantics and geometry information of the environments.
-Recent advances in vision-based occupancy prediction have demonstrated impressive performance on large-scale datasets~\cite{nuscenes, semantickitti, kitti, waymo}.
-However, camera sensors are sensitive to lighting conditions and lack accurate depth estimation, motivating researchers to incorporate other sensor modalities to enhance the robustness of autonomous driving perception systems.
+Perception systems are essential for the development of safe, reliable and intelligent autonomous vehicles and field robots~\cite{zhang2024visionsurvey}.
+Among various perception tasks, 3D semantic occupancy prediction is particularly crucial as it enables fine-grained understanding of both geometric and semantic information of the environments~\cite{sscnet}.
+For autonomous driving (AD), recent advances in vision-based occupancy prediction have shown impressive results on large-scale datasets~\cite{nuscenes, semantickitti}.
+However, the sensitivity of cameras to lighting variations and their limited depth accuracy still underscore the need to incorporate additional sensing modalities for robust AD.

-LiDAR sensors have been widely applied to autonomous driving for perception tasks such as 3D object detection~\cite{voxelnet, second, centerpoint, pointrcnn, tothepoint, pointpillars}.
-Compared to cameras, LiDAR provides more accurate depth information and captures finer geometric relationships of objects, making LiDAR particularly advantageous for 3D semantic occupancy prediction~\cite{ssc-dif, lmscnet, js3c-net, s3cnet,ssa-sc, scpnet, pointocc, ssc-rs, pasco, mergeocc, motionsc}.
-However, LiDAR-based pipelines may struggle to capture accurate semantic information for small objects, where camera-based methods excel.
-To balance semantics and geometry, multi-modal fusion-based algorithms have been proposed to leverage the strengths of different sensors.
-Fusion-based semantic occupancy prediction methods include LiDAR-camera fusion~\cite{coocc, occgen, occmamba, muvo, realtime3d, effocc, occfusiondepthfree}, camera-radar fusion~\cite{hydra, licrocc} and LiDAR-camera-radar fusion~\cite{occfusion}.
-Among these sensor configurations, LiDAR-camera fusion is the most popular and top-performing one.
+LiDAR sensors have been widely applied to AD for perception tasks such as 3D object detection~\cite{voxelnet, pointpillars}.
+Compared to cameras, LiDAR provides more accurate depth information and finer geometric relationships of objects, making it particularly advantageous for 3D semantic occupancy prediction~\cite{lmscnet, s3cnet, scpnet, motionsc, ssa-sc, ssc-rs}.
+However, LiDAR-based pipelines often struggle to capture accurate semantics for small objects, where camera-based methods excel~\cite{monoocc}.
+To balance geometric accuracy and semantic richness, multi-modal fusion algorithms have been proposed to leverage the strengths of complementary sensing modalities.
+Current approaches include mainly LiDAR-camera fusion~\cite{coocc, occgen, occmamba, occfusiondepthfree} and camera–radar fusion~\cite{licrocc}, with LiDAR-camera fusion showing superior performance and becoming the dominant choice.